headmc/CSS-ResponsiveCalendar/README.md

-# Responsive CSS Calendar Layout - No Tables
+# Responsive CSS Calendar Layout
 ### *Simple CSS Calendar Layout*

 * HTML5 & CSS3 only
+* No tables
+* Dark theme

 ### NOTES
-* This is a CSS layout exercise so there is no functionality
+* This is a CSS layout exercise so the calendar has no functionality